Skip to main content

 ~£300· 5 W· IPX7· ~8 h· 280 g

 The only mainstream handheld with a built-in AIS receiver.
-Targets appear on the radio screen with CPA / TCPA data — useful when your tablet dies or you're in the cockpit without the chart plotter.
+Targets appear on the radio with CPA / TCPA — useful when your tablet dies or you're in the cockpit without the plotter.

-Offshore and night-passage cruisers who want AIS at the helm regardless of which other systems are powered up.
-The built-in AIS alone justifies the price gap over the HX890 for serious bluewater use.
+Offshore and night-passage cruisers who want AIS at the helm regardless of which other systems are powered.
+The AIS alone justifies the gap over the HX890 for serious bluewater use.

-Lower IPX rating (IPX7, not IPX8) and shorter battery than the Standard Horizon.
-AIS receiver chews through power if left running.
+Lower IPX (IPX7, not IPX8) and shorter battery than the HX890.
+The AIS receiver chews power if left running.

 Check price on Amazon →